paul-hammant/tbd/content/continuous-integration/index.md

 [![](/images/ext.png)](https://martinfowler.com/bliki/ContinuousIntegrationCertification.html) and within that *a great coin* "Daemonic Continuous Integration" for this effect.

-{{< note title="This site's use of CI and Trunk Based Development" >}}
-This site, is going to refer to the commit to **single shared code line** practice as Trunk Based Development, given other popular branching models (that are not Trunk Based Development) **also** benefit from CI servers watching for and verifying commits.
+{{< note title="This site's use of CI and Trunk Based Development" >}} Given other popular branching models (that are not Trunk Based Development) **also** benefit from CI servers watching for and verifying commits, this site is going to refer to the commit to a **enforced single shared source-control branch* practice as Trunk Based Development.
 {{< /note >}}

 There are many CI technologies and services available for teams to use.
 Some are free, and some are open source.